stellar/scp-proofs/README.md

 case, any proof is meaningless.
 One way to ensure that the model does do something is to prove liveness properties.
-For example, we might want to prove that, in every eventually synchronous execution, every intact node eventually decides.
+For example, we might want to prove that, in every eventually synchronous execution, every intact node eventually confirms a value as committed.
 We discuss the liveness of SCP below.

 #### Abstractions